 All of the above are targeted at a single person.

-B2B vs B2C: 6 Key Differences between B2B and B2C eCommerce platforms in 2021
+B2B vs B2C eCommerce: 6 Key Differences between B2B and B2C eCommerce platforms

 Though they fall under the same parent business model – eCommerce but the customer experience they offer differs from each other as well as purchase decisions or marketing efforts.

-There are many important differences that separate these two business models.
+Many important differences separate these two business models.
 So, every marketer must know these differences before stepping into the digital eCommerce world.
-It will help in improving their B2B and B2C marketing campaigns significantly, making their business grow and succeed.
+It will significantly help improve their B2B and B2C marketing campaigns, making their business grow and succeed.

 B2B vs B2C personas